…and why you should enter!

 You will also get special stages that are generally significantly longer than championship stage rallies, not too many special stages per day, easy to get to service locations with ample service periods and comfortable accommodations at night.

 A big feedback point was to make access to the event easier for the majority of Australian rally enthusiasts.
-For 2020 the event will be based around the major towns of Parkes, Orange and Bathurst in Central Western NSW.
+The 2021 event will be based around the major towns of Parkes, Orange and Bathurst in Central Western NSW.

 Previous events have seen Australian Rally Champions such as Ross Dunkerton and David (Dinta) Officer compete.

 In 2016 and 2018 International crews from Argentina, Belgium, New Zealand and Germany entered the Classic Outback Trial.
-In 2020 there will be rally teams from Argentina and Belgium and possibly from New Zealand as well.
+With the event now delayed to early 2021, we may see entries from rally teams from the UK and possibly from New Zealand as well.

 But don’t let us tell all the stories, read the happy competitors’ accounts!